modelscope/modelscope-agent/docs/source_en/use_cases/application.md

 ```

-### Build vectorstores
+### Build vector stores

-Then we will use `langchain` components to build local vectorstores.
+Then we will use `langchain` components to build local vector stores.

 First, We need to specify the embedding to be used. `langchain` have already supported both `ModelScopeEmbeddings` and `DashScopeEmbeddings`